captainLegoo/Lottery/README.md

 ## Features:

-- Cache preheating: Use Redis for cache preheating.
+- **Cache preheating**: Use Redis for cache preheating.
 When the lottery actually starts, extremely high concurrent access to event-related information is required, and the necessary data must be loaded into redis in advance.
-- Asynchronous processing: RabbitMQ is used as the message queue to implement asynchronous processing.
+- **Asynchronous processing**: RabbitMQ is used as the message queue to implement asynchronous processing.
 When a prize is won, the lottery user and winning information are handed over to the message queue instead of being directly stored in the database.
-- Prevent oversold: By designing a reasonable token bucket mechanism, oversold problems are effectively prevented and the data integrity and accuracy of the system are guaranteed.
+- **Prevent oversold**: By designing a reasonable token bucket mechanism, oversold problems are effectively prevented and the data integrity and accuracy of the system are guaranteed.
-- Current limiting strategy: Request current limiting is implemented at the Nginx level to prevent malicious requests from causing excessive load on the system.
+- **Current limiting strategy**: Request current limiting is implemented at the Nginx level to prevent malicious requests from causing excessive load on the system.